The Administrative Policies

 The University has the right and responsibility to determine the most appropriate visa category for the faculty or administrator, based upon the nature of the employment, the individual's visa history, his or her academic and professional credentials, special circumstances related to family or the country of origin, and the University’s interest in establishing a long-term employment relationship with the foreign national.

 Typically, an H-1B temporary nonimmigrant visa application is considered before a petition for permanent residence (green card).
-As a general rule, permanent residence applications are only considered after completing at least two (2) years of successful teaching/work in H-1B visa status.

 REQUEST AND APPROVAL OF H-1B: